Alice Bailey: Influence on UFO groups

 Alice Bailey makes no reference to unidentified flying objects.
 This is not surprising since Alice Bailey's books were written between 1919 and 1949 and "the emergence of religion specifically focused on UFOs is a post-1947 phenomena."
 But she did speak of Masters as having evolved beyond the human level, and expounded a cosmology of a living universe in which even planets and stars are regarded as living entities.
 These ideas may partially account for an association in minds of some between Bailey, and others of the Theosophical schools, and UFOs.
 For instance, Christopher Partridge wrote of this association as "easily transferred".
 The connection does exist in the sense that there is a subset of persons interested in both esoteric writings and UFOs and who link them as shown by the fact that some books that cite Alice Bailey or Theosophy also cite UFOs.

 Christopher Partridge wrote that the works of Bailey, Rudolf Steiner, and Theosophy in general all influenced what he called the "UFO religions".
 He explained that "...
 Theosophy has several prominent branches, and, strictly speaking, the branch which has had the most important influence on the UFO religion is that developed by Alice Bailey".
 Partridge also quoted Gordon Melton, who suggested that the first UFO religion was Guy Ballard's "I Am" Activity, (which Bailey described as a "cheap comedy".)

 Professor Robert S. Ellwood of the University of Southern California investigated a wide range of religious and spiritual groups in the United States during the 1970s, including a nationwide group of UFO believers called Understanding, Inc., which had been founded by a contactee named Daniel Fry.
 He reported that, "There is no particular religious practice connected with the meeting, although the New Age Prayer derived from the Alice Bailey writings is used as an invocation."

-George D. Chryssides of the University of Wolverhampton, cited Bailey's influence on the ideas of the Order of the Solar Temple and related UFO organisations.
+New religious movement scholar George D. Chryssides cited Bailey's influence on the ideas of the notorious Order of the Solar Temple cult and related New Age groups, writing that it is "hard to overestimate Bailey’s influence on the Solar Temple".
+In particular, the preoccupation with the star Sirius and her emphasis on the theosophical concept of the Ascended Masters gave a momentum to the contemporary revival of Rosicrucianism; group leader Joseph Di Mambro would also utilize her Great Invocation to begin Solar Temple ceremonies.
+A related figure, French esotericist Jacques Breyer, would also draw heavily from Bailey's ideas.